 One of the main attractions of this museum is definitely the ‘Flooded Forest’ which allows visitors to experience the wet and dry environs of the amazing rainforest.
 The Ceiba tress is reproduced from the molds created by the staff in the museum in Para, Brazil.
-Over a 100 living species are represented including birds, insects, frogs, alligators, piranhas, Capybaras.
-Some of these animals are free roaming but don’t worry the slithering snakes are locked behind the glass.
+Over a 100 living species are here; including birds, insects, frogs, alligators, piranhas, Capybaras.
+Some of these animals are free roaming but don’t worry the slithering snakes are lock behind the glass.
 It can sometimes rain quite heavily in this jungle.

 Another amazing part of CosmoCaixa is the ‘Geological Wall.’
-This is all about geology and there are large cuts of geological formation displayed showing erosion, volcanism, faults and sedimentation and somewhat related processes.
+This is all about geology and there are large cuts of geological formation that are display showing erosion, volcanism, faults and sedimentation and somewhat related processes.
 You can examine different types of rock, such as folded rocks that can be found in the Alps.
 Some of the rocks are primarily from Catalonia including potassium salt from Suria, sandstone from Berga and Mallorca, limestone from Basalu and volcanic material from the Garrotxa volcanic zone natural park.

 Hall of matter

 There is also a ‘hall of matter’ which covers evolution starting with the big bang which counts for about four sections: the origin of matter, the first living organism, the conquest of symbolic intelligence and the birth of civilization.
 The exhibitions focus merely on the gravitational wave, biology, mobility, intelligence, human evolution, chaos theory and much more.